CavernCrawlers/CavernCrawlers.github.io/Spells.md

 - **Save:** none
 - **Components:** Gestures & Incantations

-By means of this spell, the caster uses the power of a rune to conjure a small amount of a single element (approximately 1 cubic inch).
-At it's minimum, this spell does negligible damage, but can produce utilitarian effects (such as using the Fire rune to ignite a torch).
+By means of this spell, the caster uses the power of a sigil to conjure a small amount of a single element (approximately 1 cubic inch).
+At it's minimum, this spell does negligible damage, but can produce utilitarian effects (such as using the Fire sigil to ignite a torch).
 Alternatively, the mage may use this as an attack (requiring a [Magical Attack](MagicalArts.md#Magical%20Attacks%20and%20Saving%20Throws) vs an unwilling target), doing 1d4 damage of the selected type.

 *Upcasting*